Darn Tough Light Hiker Micro Crew

-The Great Debate: One or Two Sock Layers?
+The Great Debate: One Or Two Sock Layers?

-Most modern hikers find that one single pair of merino wool, synthetic, or wool-synthetic blend socks work just fine for all hiking needs.
+Most modern hikers find that one single pair of merino wool, synthetic, or wool-synthetic blend work just fine for all hiking needs.
 However, there is still considerable debate about which technique works best for preventing blisters.
-Before the advent of our modern tight-knit merino wool socks and synthetic varieties, hiking socks were made from the abrasive “scratchy” wool that often comes to mind when considering wool.
+Before the advent of our modern tight-knit merino wool and synthetic varieties, hiking socks were made from the abrasive “scratchy” wool that often comes to mind when considering wool.

 As a result, hikers in previous generations usually wore a thin liner sock layer beneath the scratchy wool outer layer to reduce friction between the skin and the wool.
 Today’s socks are designed to be comfortable and smooth enough to be worn comfortably as a base and outer sock layer (a single layer), but many hikers still stick to the old wisdom of wearing a thin liner sock beneath the thicker hiking sock layer.